-Here is a list of useful links to help you find information and advice:
+Here you can find a list of useful links to help you find information and advice.

 Established in 2001, Action Duchenne is a parent and patient led registered charity.
 They fund developments in medicines and treatments to enable a cure to be found for the disease while raising awareness of and campaigning for improvements and change in patient health and care provision.

 Duchenne is a severe and complex genetic muscle wasting disease.
 The condition is diagnosed in early childhood and affects mainly boys.
 Children are often in a wheelchair at the age of 10, and by their teenage years many are totally paralysed in need of 24 hour care and suffer respiratory, heart and spinal problems.
 Without effective health provision most young men die by their late teens or early 20s.
 The condition is life limiting.
 Currently there is no cure.
 Duchenne remains the largest genetic child killer.
 Duchenne is random in nature, it can occur unexpectedly in any family.

 Motor Neurone Disease Association is the only national charity in England, Wales and Northern Ireland focused on MND care, research and campaigning.